lewismj/tiki_scala/docs/src/main/tut/algorithms/path.md

 Will have a negative cycle, reachable from 'a', the predecessor list returned will contain {e,d,b}. n.b.
 If the order of the edges is changed, 'c' has a predecessor of 'b'.
-The method can be improved to return _just_ the cycle, when this happens.
+The method can be improved to return _just_ the cycle.

 ```tut
 import tiki._